 Storing White Ragworm

 One bonus of white ragworm is that it is relatively easy to keep for long periods of time.
 All that is needed is a shallow tray (a cat litter tray is ideal) with a few millimetres of seawater inside.
 If the white ragworms are placed within this they will stay alive for a few days.
-After this period of time the water will discolour and the worms will die soon afterwards.
-However if the water is changed with fresh water every few days the worms will keep for weeks.
-It must be noted, though, that that seawater which is used for water changes should be pre-refrigerated as pouring room-temperature seawater over the white ragworm will kill them.
+After this period of time the water will discolour and the worms will die soon afterwards but if the water is changed with fresh seawater every few days the worms will keep for over a week.
+It must be noted that that seawater which is used for water changes should be pre-refrigerated as pouring room-temperature seawater over the white ragworm will kill them.